MicrosoftDocs/win32/desktop-src/WmiSdk/getsecuritydescriptor-method-in-class---systemsecurity-.md

 ---
-Description: 'Gets the security descriptor that controls access to the WMI namespace to which you are connected.
-The security descriptor is returned as an instance of\_\_SecurityDescriptor.'
+Description: Gets the security descriptor that controls access to the WMI namespace to which you are connected.
+The security descriptor is returned as an instance of\_\_SecurityDescriptor.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'b031af45-9237-434d-91db-69222306c615'
+ms.assetid: b031af45-9237-434d-91db-69222306c615
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'GetSecurityDescriptor method of the \_\_SystemSecurity class'
+title: GetSecurityDescriptor method of the \_\_SystemSecurity class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetSecurityDescriptor method of the \_\_SystemSecurity class